 1. The Pre-Alcoholic Stage

 The signs of the pre-alcoholic stage can vary from person to person due to the different ways alcohol can affect different people.
-Alcohol’s initial energizing and mood-elevating effects are a result of the way the drug interacts with the brain.
+Alcohol’s initial energizing and mood-elevating effects result from how the drug interacts with the brain.

 When alcohol reaches a person’s brain, it tells it to release “neurotransmitters” or chemical messengers.
 These messengers are responsible for feelings of pleasure, happiness, and contentment.
-As a person starts to drink larger amounts and more often, the brain stops releasing these chemical messengers on its own.
+As a person starts to drink larger amounts and more often, the brain stops releasing these chemical messengers.
 Before long, a person will need alcohol to tell the brain to make the person feel pleasure.

 This situation is the basis for physical and psychological dependence.
 During this first stage, alcohol use is an activity that may help the person relax, feel more comfortable in social situations, and even help them sleep.
-Because drinking alcohol is such a large part of many activities American adults engage in, it may be very difficult to identify whether or not a person is in the pre-alcoholic stage.
+Because drinking alcohol is such a large part of many activities American adults engage in, it may be tough to identify whether or not a person is in the pre-alcoholic stage.

 2. Early-Stage Alcoholism

-If a person’s drinking has progressed to the point where they are binge drinking on a regular basis and having memory blackouts, they have most likely progressed to the second stage of alcohol use.
+If a person’s drinking has progressed to the point where they are binge drinking regularly and having memory blackouts, they have most likely progressed to the second stage of alcohol use.

-While these behaviors can simply be a sign of experimentation, especially in teens and young adults, other times it can be a sign that a person’s alcohol use is progressing in a negative way.
+While these behaviors can simply be a sign of experimentation, especially in teens and young adults, other times, it can be a sign that a person’s alcohol use is progressing to alcohol abuse.
 This person may not drink every day, but they drink multiple times per week, and most of their social activities center around drinking.
-If a person makes a habit of drinking to excess on a regular basis, their body and mind begin to adjust, leaving them in danger of a rapid progression of alcohol use.
+If a person drinks to excess regularly, their body and mind begin to adjust, leaving them in danger of a rapid progression of alcohol use.
 When a woman consumes about four standard alcoholic drinks within a two-hour period, or a man drinks five drinks in the same period, that is considered binge drinking.

 Memory blackouts occur when alcohol shuts down the area of the brain responsible for making memories, leading to periods of time the person doesn’t remember.
-If a person enjoys the feeling of rapidly getting drunk, or tries to get drunk as quickly as possible, this may indicate the start of a deeper issue.
+If a person enjoys the feeling of rapidly getting drunk or tries to get drunk as quickly as possible, this may indicate the start of a deeper issue.